Ferid-d/TryHackmeWalkthrough/Hard/Different-Ctf/different_ctf.md

 00000030: 0000 0056 0301 0005 0000 0001 0000 0068  ...V...........h
 00000040: 0303 0001 0000 0001 0000 0000 5110 0001  ............Q...
 ```
-The hints says us to convert it on CyberChef.
+The hints says us to convert it on CyberChef (It specifically mentioned the 00000020 line.
 So, lets go to there.
 <img width="2491" height="931" alt="image" src="https://github.com/user-attachments/assets/e12cbfe1-1dab-4a1a-9522-f1d2dd183e52" />
 BINGOO!!!!
 It worked.
 Let's use these credentials to be root and get the root flag from there --> **root:Go0odJo0BbBro0o**